75 Charter Oak Avenue

 He holds a BS degree in political economy of natural resources from Berkeley, MPA in public and non-profit administration from NYU Wagner, MBA in finance from NYU Stern, and an MEM degree from the Yale School of the Environment.

-In addition to his professional responsibilities, Bryan serves on the Secretary of Energy Advisory Board.
-He is on the Board of Directors of the Energy Foundation, Center for Sustainable Energy, Institute for Sustainable Communities, and Sustainable CT.
-And he serves in the Advisory Board of the Yale Center for Business and the Environment.
+In addition to his professional responsibilities, Bryan serves on the Secretary of Energy Advisory Board and the Yale School of the Environment Leadership Council.
+He is on the Board of Directors of the Energy Foundation, Coalition for Green Capital, and Center for Sustainable Energy.

 Bryan lives in Cromwell with his husband, Paul Schneider.